The $1 Trillion Race to Tokenized Commerce is going to hit Warp Speed

 Anyone who has studied smart-contract documentation knows how easily an ERC-20 or SPL token - the standard wrappers for most stablecoins - can move between wallets.
 Transfers settle almost instantaneously and cost mere fractions of a cent.
 So if the mechanics are this fast and cheap, why hasn’t consumer spending already moved on-chain?

-Well, on-chain payments work well for peer-to-peer transfers but fall short for real-world commerce, which requires features like refunds, fraud prevention, delayed capture, rewards and tax adjustments.
-These create race conditions between checkout, settlement, and fulfillment - something on-chain systems aren’t natively built to handle.
+Well, on-chain payments work well for peer-to-peer transfers but fall short for real-world commerce, which requires features like refunds, fraud prevention, rewards and tax adjustments.
+These create race conditions between checkout, settlement, and fulfilment - something on-chain systems aren’t natively built to handle.

-However, a new wave of protocols are tackling this, delivering the essential features of traditional card networks by replicating their core structure.
-The Coinbase Commerce Payments Protocol is the first example that does so effectively.
-In this post, I unpack the protocol and show how Kablio.com (my startup) is adapting a similar core design—then pushing it further—to build a next-gen rail that is game-theoretically designed to maximize value for our users.
+However, a new wave of protocols will tackle this, delivering the essential features of traditional card networks by replicating their core structure.
+The Coinbase Commerce Payments Protocol is the 1st one I’ve seen that does so effectively.
+In this post, I unpack the protocol and show how Kablio.com (my startup) is adapting a similar core design—then pushing it further—to build a b2b payments-and-reputation layer that is game-theoretically designed to maximise value for our users.

 Key Features of Coinbase Commerce Protocol